Lesson 5: Embrace Critiques and Edits with Grace

 Journalism quickly teaches how not to be precious with your words.
 Because the words I write aren’t just my words; they’re also the words of the publication that is going to print my words, and that publication has an owner.
 It has editors who have been hired and received their own training.
 I have yet in life to produce a piece of writing that has not been improved upon by someone else giving it a read—including and especially when it comes to literary writing.

 I find that this resistance to editing tends to be more common for folks who are new to writing for an audience.
 There’s a feeling of, “I have carved out a piece of my soul and arranged it for you just so.
 How dare you change it?”
-There is always a more succinct way or a metaphor you haven't considered.
+But there’s always a more succinct way.
+A metaphor you haven’t considered.
 There are always blind spots; you know what you intended to say, but a reader might struggle to follow the story.
-It doesn’t mean you’re a bad writer or you did it wrong; it instead means things could be better.
+It doesn’t mean you’re a bad writer or did it wrong; it means things could be better.
 (Though sometimes, yes, you did it wrong.)

 This is all A-OK.
 Because figuring out how to improve is not only part of the process but one of the most fun parts of the process.
 To see something you created get better?
 To see it achieve its goal more successfully?
 Oof, that’s the dream.

 If you’re a writer who’s seeking an agent, or you hope to one day be agent-seeking, this lesson will help you achieve that goal.
 Many agents have editorial backgrounds, and they’ll want to go through changes before they even start pitching your book to editors.
-And once an editor gets their hands on your work, do you know what they're going to do?
+And once an editor gets their hands on your work, know what they’re gonna do?
 Provide a bunch of edits.
 If you can handle critique with grace, that means others in the industry will want to work with you.
-Writing may seem like a solo endeavor, but all my best writing experiences come as part of a team.
-It’s crucial to be a good teammate, and being able to view your work not as an extension of your soul but as a product that can be improved isn’t such a bad approach.
+Writing seems like a solo endeavor, but all my best writing experiences come as part of a team.
+It’s vital to be a good teammate, and being able to view your work not as an extension of your soul but as a product that can be improved isn’t such a bad way to go.

-She shares, 'I'd worked on the story for a year and a half.
-It was the best thing I'd ever written and may ever write.
-It's offensive that the dignity of my work is dependent on a car ad.'
-Then, she concludes with, 'On the other hand, screw it.'
+She shares that she’d worked on the story for a year and half, how it was the best thing she’d ever written and may ever write.
+She shares how offensive it is that the dignity of her work is dependent on a car ad.
+And then she writes, “On the other hand, screw it.”